-Council Procurement strategy shall support its corporate strategy, aims and objectives, including but not limited to those related to the following Council Plan Strategic Objectives:
+Council Procurement strategy will support its corporate strategy, aims and objectives, including but not limited to those related to the following Council Plan Strategic

+Objectives:

-- 1. A Livable Sustainable City
+- A Livable Sustainable City;

-- 2. Inviting Open and Urban Spaces
+- Inviting Open and Urban Spaces;

-- 3. An Inclusive Community
+- An Inclusive Community; and

-- 4. Responsive and Efficient Services
+- Responsive and Efficient Services.

-3.2 Achieving Best Value Procurement
+3.2 Achieving Best Value Outcomes

-Council's Procurement activities will be carried out on the basis of obtaining Best Value Procurement.
+Council's Procurement activities will be carried out on the basis of obtaining Best Value Outcomes.

 This means minimising the total cost of ownership over the lifetime of the requirement consistent with acceptable quality, reliability and delivery considerations.
-Lowest price is not the sole determinate of Best Value Procurement.
+Lowest price is not the sole determinate of Best Value.